Boosting Random Forests to Reduce Bias; One-Step Boosted Forest and its Variance Estimate: Defining One-Step Boosted Forests

 Since selection of the subsets $I$ are random, we can assign random weights $w_I^{(0)}$ to each of the ${n \choose k}$ possible subsets.
 Each $w_I^{(0)}$ will be a binary random variable taking the value ${n \choose k}/B$ with probability $B/{n \choose k}$ and the value 0 with probability $1 - B/{n \choose k}$.
 The weights $w_I^{(0)}$ are then i.i.d random variables with $\EE(w_I^{(0)}) = 1$ and $c := Var(w_I^{(0)}) = {n \choose k}/B - 1$.
 Thus the formula for the random forest in \eqref{eqn:firstrf} can be rewritten as

 Note that this approach isn't exactly the same as taking $B$ subsets at random.
-Since $w_I^{(0)}$ are i.i.d the total number of trees has expectation $B$ and isn't always exactly equal to $B$.
-The difference between these two selection procedures has been shown to be ignorable in \cref{sec:clarifications}.
+Since $w_I^{(0)}$ are i.i.d the total number of trees has an \textbf{expected value} of $B$ and isn't always exactly equal to $B$.
+The difference between these two selection procedures has been shown to be ignorable in \cref{sec:moreresults}.

 Once we have obtained $\hat{F}^{(0)}$ we can derive the residuals $e_i = Y_i - \hat{F}^{(0)}(X_i)$ and construct a new dataset $Z_{[n]}^{(1)} = (Z_1^{(1)}, \dots, Z_n^{(1)})$, where $Z_i^{(1)} = (e_i, X_i)$.
 We can repeat the same method as above on this dataset with weights $w_I^{(1)}$ and get a new estimate for the second stage